MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 To add a build task using the YAML pipeline editor, do the following steps:

-1. Go the position in the YAML file where you want to insert the task.
+1. Go to the position in the YAML file where you want to insert the task.

 1. Select **.NET Core** from the task catalog.
 1. Select the command you want to run.